mui/material-ui/docs/src/pages/getting-started/faq/faq-ru.md

 ## Why do the fixed positioned elements move when a modal is opened?

-Scroll is blocked as soon as a modal is opened.
+Scrolling is blocked as soon as a modal is opened.
 This prevents interacting with the background when the modal should be the only interactive content, however, removing the scrollbar can make your **fixed positioned elements** move.
 In this situation, you can apply a global `.mui-fixed` class name to tell Material-UI to handle those elements.

 ## How can I disable the ripple effect globally?